Immigration and Travel to U.S.

 Yes, the government can prevent non-citizens from specified nations from entering the U.S. if the government claims it is for “national security” purposes.1Trump v Hawaii (2018)

-The current “travel ban” blocks most visitors and immigrants from Iran, Libya, Syria, Somalia, Yemen and North Korea.
+In 2017, former President Trump issued a travel ban that blocked most visitors and immigrants from Iran, Libya, Syria, Somalia, Yemen and North Korea.
 Although Trump made remarks that it was intended as a “Muslim ban” (originally it did not include North Korea), the Supreme Court upheld the ban and said it did not violate the right to freedom of religion, as the travel ban order itself did not explicitly mention Muslims.
+This travel ban has now been revoked by President Biden.

 Can the government deny entry or deport people without a court hearing?